 Deciding to eat products that contain wheat glucose is an individual choice.
 Many gluten-free eaters likely will not have trouble consuming wheat glucose syrup, but that does not mean that we recommend everyone do so.
 As with any food item you consume, use discretion and listen to your body.

-How Can You Avoid Cross-Contamination at Home and in Restaurants?
+How Can You Avoid Cross-Contact at Home and in Restaurants?

 Store Your Jam Apart

-If you’re not in a strictly gluten-free home, your GF jam could quickly become a major source of cross-contamination.
+If you’re not in a strictly gluten-free home, your GF jam could quickly become a major source of gluten cross-contact.
 If possible, store your jam in a place where people who eat gluten know that they cannot use it.
 Even if you wanted to be kind and share with family members, they might contaminate your gluten-free jelly or jam by spreading the knife over their gluten-containing bread, then dipping that knife back into your jam.
 This is the same reason why you should not eat from jarred jams at restaurants.
 If even just a little bit of gluten gets into your jam, do not continue to eat it!
 Give it up to the gluten-eating masses at that point because it’s not safe.

 Use Squeeze Bottles

-Many gluten-free jam brands put their products in squeeze bottles, which makes cross-contamination less likely but still possible.
+Many gluten-free jam brands put their products in squeeze bottles, which makes contact with gluten less likely but still possible.
 Users may rub the squeeze bottle nozzle across the gluten-containing bread.
 Or, they may get impatient and open the bottle, then use a knife to get out the jelly.

 The point is, if you’re in a place where others may introduce gluten into your food products, you have to take extra measures to be safe.
-As far as we’re concerned, both pre-opened jarred jams and those in squeeze bottles should be off-limits if you’re in restaurants or homes of people who don’t practice the same cross-contamination procedures that you and your family do.
+As far as we’re concerned, both pre-opened jarred jams and those in squeeze bottles should be off-limits if you’re in restaurants or homes of people who don’t practice the same gluten cross-contact procedures that you and your family do.